People

 Director

-Dr. William Ditto
+Dr. William L. Ditto

 Bill Ditto is a professor of Physics and of Electrical Engineering at North Carolina State University as well as the founder of the Nonlinear Artificial Intelligence Lab.
 Dr. Ditto is a fellow of the American Institute for Medical and Biological Engineering and the American Physical Society and was most recently named a Fellow of the National Academy of Inventors.